 Cut card board pieces 6″ x 1″

-Take a push pin and make a hole 3/4″ down from top.
+Take a push pin and make a hole 3/4″ down from top of the backing strip.

 Separate twigs into small, medium and large piles.
 This step helps keep you organized.
 Break branch pieces off the larger part of the twigs and put them into the small pieces pile.
 Remove any parts of bark that seem to be crumbling.
 Also, discard any pieces that are too wavy or knotted.